Smoothness and singularities of the perfect form and the second Voronoi compactification of ${\mathcal A}_g$

 The construction of toroidal compactifications of the moduli space ${\mathcal A}_g$ very roughly works as follows.
 One first has to choose an admissible rational polyhedral decomposition of the rational closure of the space of positive definite symmetric $g \times g$ matrices.
-This defines a compactification $\tor$ of ${\mathcal A}_g$ as a compact analytic space by adding a stratum to each (orbit) of a cone in the chosen decomposition.
+This defines a compactification $\tor$ of ${\mathcal A}_g$ as a compact analytic space by adding a stratum to each cone in the chosen decomposition (where strata of $\GL_g(\ZZ)$-equivalent cones will be identified).
 The codimension of the stratum which is added equals the dimension of the cone.
 In the cases we have mentioned above the compactification $\tor$ is in fact a projective variety.
 Naturally the geometric properties of $\tor$ depend essentially on the properties of the chosen decomposition.